skbkontur/TypeScript.ContractGenerator/README.md

 This option is **disabled** by default.
 When **enabled**, global `Nullable<T>` is used instead of union `null | T`

+### NullabilityMode

+This option is set to `Pessimistic` by default.
+When set to `Pessimistic`, generates `Nullable` property for properties that have no nullability attributes.
+When set to `Optimistic`, generates not null property for properties that have no nullability attributes.

 ## Attributes

 There are several attributes that can be applied to properties